14thansen/Pantry-Prequel/README.md

 			includeTF.setText(tempText);
 		});

-## Motivation
-I created this project for my final project at school.
-I was inspired however, by my brother-in-law.
-It was his idea, I'm just helping make it a reality.

 # Installation
 For instalation, download the .zip file.
 All the files you need are in the src folder.
 Once you have opened the src folder open the "PantryPrequel.java" file.
 This is the file you will need to run any tests.